The MacFarland Hubbard House: Its History, Renovation, and Collection

 A Special Exhibit for the West Virginia Humanities Council’s Virtual West Virginia Day, 2020

-In 1999 the Humanities Council purchased the 1836 MacFarland-Hubbard House, a landmark property listed on the National Register of Historic Places and one of Charleston’s seven antebellum houses.
-The house was built when Andrew Jackson was president and later used as a hospital during the Civil War.
+For over two decades the West Virginia Humanities Council’s home has been the MacFarland-Hubbard House, a landmark property listed on the National Register of Historic Places and one of Charleston WV’s seven surviving antebellum houses.
+The Council purchased the house in 1998, and completed renovations in 2000.

 The MacFarland-Hubbard House is a working office, a public space used for programming and events, and an architectural landmark in the greater Kanawha Valley area.

 In celebration of West Virginia Day 2020, we present here a full history of the house, the story of its purchase and restoration by the Council, and an overview of its collection of West Virginia art and historical objects.